FlyCloudC/mgraph/README.md

 # FlyCloudC/mgraph

-A lightweight graph traversal library for MoonBit, providing BFS (Breadth-First Search) utilities.
+A lightweight graph traversal library for MoonBit, providing BFS (Breadth-First Search) and DFS (Depth-First Search) utilities.

 ## Features

 - Define custom graph nodes via the `Node` trait.
-- Perform BFS traversal using `bfs_at` and `dfs_at`.
+- Perform traversal using `bfs_at` or `dfs_at`.
-- Iterate over nodes in BFS order with `iter` and `each`.
+- Iterate over nodes with `iter` or `each`.

 ## Example

-Step 1 - define an `Person` type.
+Step 1 - Define your type.

 ```mbt
 struct Person {